neumino/neumino.github.io/movies.md

-### 47 Meters Down
+### The Bad Batch
-*Released on 2017-06-15, vote average 4.5*
+*Released on 2017-06-23, vote average 4.5*

-Two sisters on Mexican vacation are trapped in a shark observation cage at the bottom of the ocean, with oxygen running low and great whites circling nearby, they have less than an hour of air left to figure out how to get to the surface.
+A love story set in a community of cannibals in a future dystopia.
+In a desert wasteland in Texas, a muscled cannibal breaks one important rule: don’t play with your food.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/LBmBcASLdK8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/4aJeVSMaf20?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>